HARRY'S WEGNUMMERS Onderdeel: FOTOALBUM (2003a) |

 Pisapia is an architect who dreamed of drawing comics, and he did draw a series of ducks' houses, in and out, for "Topolino" from january to april 2002.

 He told Rosa, author of wonderful monsters stories as well, about the neapolitan myths and legends, from Colapesce to Partenope, up to the mysterious "scarola" in the middle of the sea, Michelemma'.
-He did listen, and recorded everything in his brain.

 What do you think of Naples ?